karmaniverous/edge-logger/doc/1-main.md

 Set your minimum logging level with environment variable `LOG_LEVEL` (by default it is `info`).

-The constructor `config` object has the following keys:
+The optional constructor `config` argument has the following keys:

 | Key        | Description                                                                        |
 | ---------- | ---------------------------------------------------------------------------------- |